 - Disclosure Questionnaire

 - Documentation of income for all family members

 - Documentation of any deductions/allowances

 - "Authorization for the Release of Information/Privacy Act Notice"

 - Declaration of 214 Status when necessary

 - Zero Tolerance Policy

-- Crime Free Form

-And any other required documents
+- And any other required documents

-&lt;sup>45 The FY 2012 and FY 2013 MTW Plans created the Term-Limited Lease Assistance and Streamlined Assistance programs, respectively.
+67 The FY 2012 and FY 2013 MTW Plans created the Term-Limited Lease Assistance and Streamlined Assistance programs, respectively.
 These programs do not provide allowances or deductions to participants.